 Staging is the process of finding out how far a cancer has spread.
 The stage of gallbladder cancer is one of the most important factors in selecting treatment options and estimating a patient’s prognosis (outlook for recovery).

 A staging system is a standard way for members of the cancer care team to describe the extent of a cancer’s spread.
 The stage of a cancer is determined from the results of the physical exam, imaging tests (ultrasound, CT or MRI scan, etc.) and other tests, which are described in the section, “How is gallbladder cancer diagnosed?” and by the results of surgery if it has been done.

 The American Joint Committee on Cancer (AJCC) TNM system

 The major system used to describe the stages of gallbladder cancer is the American Joint Committee on Cancer (AJCC) TNM system.
 This system is also used to stage cancers that start in the cystic duct (the tube that carries bile away from the gallbladder).
 This system is based on 3 key pieces of information:

-- T describes how far the primary tumor has grown into the wall of the gallbladder and whether it has grown into other nearby organs or tissues.
+- T describes how far the primary tumor has grown into the wall of the gallbladder and if it has grown into other nearby organs or tissues.

 - N describes whether the cancer has spread to nearby (regional) lymph nodes (bean-sized collections of immune system cells located throughout the body).